top of page

 - Where the beneficiary is an adult, the beneficiary’s net income (and spouse, if applicable)

-*Income amounts shown are for 2017.
+*Income amounts shown are for 2024 calendar year.
 The income amounts are updated each year based on the rate of inflation.

 27. Canada Disability Savings Bond (CDSB)